Updated December 2020

 QPAC polypropylene carbonate and polyethylene carbonate both decompose at temperatures significantly lower than other conventional binders.
 Additionally, the residual carbon level is significantly lower.
-Both these properties are highly beneficial in low temperature glass paste applications.
-The QPAC sacrificial binder is added to a paste composition comprising solvent and at least one low temperature glass frit.
-The sacrificial binder provides a route for preparing a paste with excellent homogeneity, low debind and sintering temperature, low impurity levels and customizable physical features.
+Both these properties are highly beneficial in low-temperature glass paste applications.
+The QPAC sacrificial binder is added to a paste composition comprising a solvent and at least one low-temperature glass frit.
+The sacrificial binder provides a route for preparing a paste with excellent homogeneity, low debind and sintering temperature, low impurity levels, and customizable physical features.

 Viscosity Properties of QPAC Organic Binders

 QPAC also provides excellent viscosity properties to the paste formulation for deposition.
 These paste compositions for forming ceramic composites can be directly written or otherwise deposited by a miniaturized pen and subsequently processed into solid-state materials.